Flops and the S-duality conjecture: Flops, perverse t-structures and their tilting

 If the exceptional locus of $f$ is an irreducible rational curve, the linear maps $\psi_0$, $\psi_1$ are described using the integers $n_1, \cdots, n_l$ in Subsection~\ref{subsec:flop}. \begin{prop} Suppose that the exceptional locus $C$ of $f$ is an irreducible rational curve.
 Then we have

 \end{prop} \begin{proof} It is enough to prove the claim for one divisor class $P$ with $P \cdot C \neq 0$.
-We first prove the claim in the case that $C$ is a $(-1, -1)$-curve and there is a smooth surface $S \subset X$ such that $S \cap C$ is a one point, e.g. a suitable compactification of a flopping contraction in Example~\ref{exam} with $n=1$.
+We first prove the claim in the case that $C$ is a $(-1, -1)$-curve and there is a smooth surface $S \subset X$ such that $S \cap C$ consists of a reduced one point, e.g. a suitable compactification of a flopping contraction in Example~\ref{exam} with $n=1$.
 In this case, $l=n_1=1$, and the flop $\phi$ is obtained as

 where $g$, $g^{\dag}$ are blow-ups at $C$, $C^{\dag}$ respectively.
 Let $E$ be the exceptional locus of $g$, which is isomorphic to $\mathbb{P}^1 \times \mathbb{P}^1$.
 Let $l_1, l_2$ be the lines in $E$ which are contracted to points by $g$, $g^{\dag}$ respectively.
 By the blow-up formula of Chern classes (cf.~\cite{Fu}), we have